World Trade Center site: Debris and clean-up

 The World Trade Center site 17 days after the September 11, 2001 terrorist attacks.
 Buildings surrounding the site of the collapsed towers are fitted with mesh to prevent further damage and large construction vehicles are being used to clear debris.

 Shortly after the attacks, the surrounding buildings were fitted with red mesh to prevent further damage.
 In November 2001, the remaining portions of Building 4 were leveled.
+The absence of the Twin Towers also became a prominent feature of contemporary descriptions of the site and the Lower Manhattan skyline.
+In the immediate aftermath of the attacks, Time described New York as feeling as though something were missing, comparing the sensation to having a tooth pulled and repeatedly feeling the resulting space with one's tongue.
+The resulting gap in the Lower Manhattan skyline was subsequently likened to a "missing tooth", reflecting the conspicuous absence of the towers that had previously dominated it.

 In December 2001, a temporary viewing platform at Fulton Street, between Church Street and Broadway, was opened to the public.
 That month, the last standing perimeter columns from the North Tower and the last remaining portions of Building 6 were removed.
 Early estimates suggested that debris removal would take a year, but cleanup ended in May 2002, under budget and without a single serious injury.
 The Winter Garden Atrium was reopened to the public on September 17, 2002, the first major structure to be completely restored following the attacks.

 Starting March 11, 2002, eighty-eight searchlights were installed and arranged to form two beams of light shooting straight up into the sky.
 This was called the Tribute in Light, and was originally lit every day at dusk until April 14, 2002.
 After that, the lights were lit on the second anniversary of the attack and have been lit on each subsequent September 11 since then.
 In February 2005, the New York City Medical Examiner's office ended its process of identifying human remains at the site.

 In August 2008, New York City firefighters donated a cross made of steel from the World Trade Center to the Shanksville Volunteer Fire Company.
 The beam, mounted atop a platform shaped like the Pentagon, was erected outside the Shanksville firehouse near the crash site of United Airlines Flight 93.

 Portions of the South Tower had also damaged the nearby Deutsche Bank Building, which soon became filled with toxic dust.
 By 2002, Deutsche Bank determined that its building was unsalvageable and it was scheduled for demolition.
 In January 2011, the demolition of the Deutsche Bank Building was completed.